Midwife: Mozambique

 When a 16-year civil war ended in 1992, Mozambique's health care system was devastated and one in ten women were dying in childbirth.
 There were only 18 obstetricians for a population of 19 million.
 In 2004, Mozambique introduced a new health care initiative to train midwives in emergency obstetric care in an attempt to guarantee access to quality medical care during pregnancy and childbirth.
-The newly introduced midwives system now perform major surgeries including Cesareans and hysterectomies.
+The newly introduced midwives system now perform major surgeries including caesareans and hysterectomies.

 As the figures now stand, Mozambique is one of the few countries on track to achieve the MDG of reducing the maternal death rate by 75% by 2015.